 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.

-- To register you or your organisation as a new customer;
+- To register you or your organisation as a new customer or supplier;

-- Where the processing enables us to enhance, modify, personalise or otherwise improve our services/communications for the benefit of our customers;
+- Where the processing enables us to enhance, modify, personalise or otherwise improve our services/communications for the benefit of our customers or suppliers;

-- To use data analytics to improve our website, products/services, marketing, customer relationships and experiences;
+- To use data analytics to improve our website, products/services, marketing, customer or supplier relationships and experiences;

 - To identify and prevent fraud;